-1 through 5 credit hours \$2.0 0

-6 or more credit hours \$4.0 0
+1 through 5 credit hours \$2.00 6 or more credit hours \$4.00

-and the second of the second

 GRADUATION EXPENSES

 The fees below include all costs of graduation or receiving a diploma in absentia.
 Students are expected to pay this fee at the beginning of their last quarter in residence.